What are the foods to avoid with GERD acid reflux?

 Two of the most common questions I get asked about acid reflux treatment are: “What are the foods to avoid with GERD?” and “What foods cause acid reflux?”

 Most people have heard the conventional wisdom that acidic foods like tomatoes and citrus fruits can trigger heartburn.
 But there is a more comprehensive list of foods to avoid with acid reflux.
 And each trigger has a specific reason.
+I help my patients identify these specific triggers.

 Low Acid Diet for GERD & LPR